Does Firefox Use Less RAM Than Chrome?

 Extensions and RAM

 Tab and session managers can reduce memory pressure when they help you close, save, suspend, or reopen tabs instead of keeping every page loaded.
-That is secondary to the RAM comparison, so this article does not rank OneTab, Session Buddy, Workona, Toby, or Tab Manager Plus.
+OneTab, Workona, Toby, Session Buddy, and Tab Manager Plus are useful tools.
+They are the wrong yardstick for a Chrome vs Firefox vs Edge RAM benchmark.

 | Ecosystem Factor | Chrome | Firefox | Edge |